Eleventh grade

-Eleventh grade, 11th grade, junior year, or grade 11 (called Year 12 in Wales and England and fifth form in Jamaica) is the eleventh, and for some countries final, grade of secondary schools.
-Students are typically 16–17 years of age, depending on the country and the students' birthdays.
+first grade (also known as 1st Grade, Grade 1, or Junior year) is the first. year of formal or compulsory education.
+It is typically the 3rd year of high school.
+Students in eleventh grade are usually 16-17 years of age.

 Australia

 In Australia, Year 11 is the twelfth year of education and fifth year of high school education.
-Although there are slight variations between the states, most students in Year 11 are aged around fifteen, sixteen or seventeen.
+Although there are slight variations between the states, most students in Year 11 are aged around fifteen, sixteen, or seventeen.
 In Queensland, Year 11 students are the youngest in the country, as they usually enter at age fifteen.

 In New South Wales, Year 11 is the shortest year as it only lasts three whole terms.
-Year 12 begins its first term where Year 11 would have its fourth.
+Students commence Year 12 in Term 4 instead of completing a fourth term of Year 11.

 Year 11 is followed by Year 12, the final year of high school.

 Bangladesh

 In Bangladesh, students get admitted in the 11th grade after passing the Secondary School Certificate (SSC) examinations.
 Educational institutions offering the 11th–12th grade education are known as colleges.
-To study in the 11th grade, students must choose one of the three streams, i.e., science, humanities, and business studies.
+To study in the 11th grade, students must choose one of the three streams. (i.e., science, humanities, business studies.)